 - remove gloves by turning them inside out and then place them in the second plastic bag.
 Tie the bag and dispose of it in the normal household refuse bin

 - the dead bird can be buried, but not in a plastic bag

-- location must not be near any watercourses, or likely to contaminate local water supplies
+- the location must not be near any watercourses, or likely to contaminate local water supplies

 If you find a deceased raptor/corvid that you believe to be the victim of wildlife crime, do not touch the bird.
 This will help preserve any evidence of a potential crime scene.
 Also, the dead bird may contain poisons that can be absorbed into the skin or contaminate the environment.
 Please contact the police on 101 and ask if the matter can be referred to a Wildlife Crime Officer.
 There is more information on the Police Scotland website.
 Alternatively, the incident can be reported anonymously to CrimeStoppers on 0800 555 111.

-Report an injured animal to the Scottish Society for the Prevention of Cruelty to Animals (SSPCA) in Scotland.
+Report an injured animal or sick bird to the Scottish Society for the Prevention of Cruelty to Animals (SSPCA) in Scotland.

 Human health implications

 Some strains of bird flu can pass to humans, but this is very rare.
 It usually requires very close contact between humans and infected birds.
 Find out more at: bird flu and human health.

 Read about the latest avian influenza outbreak situation in Scotland, including details of the current disease response plan.

 Email: Animal.Health@gov.scot (however, only report any dead wild bird findings via 03459 33 55 77)